marvelousNinja/chat-bot/README.md

 ## Building the API
 * Using the command line, navigate to the `chat-bot-api` directory and install dependencies with `npm install`
+* Open the `chat-bot-api` directory in your favourite code editor
+* We need to collect application configuration and put it into `./.env` file.
-* Naviate to Bluemix Catalog and create Conversation service: https://console.ng.bluemix.net/catalog/services/conversation/
+* Open the browser.
+Navigate to Bluemix Catalog and create Conversation service: https://console.ng.bluemix.net/catalog/services/conversation/
 * Open the *Service Credentials* tab and click on *View Credentials*.
-Copy the contents, we will need them later
+Copy the contents and fill `BOT_API_URL`, `API_USERNAME`, `API_PASSWORD` variabiles in `./.env` file.
-* Open the *Manage* tab and click *Launch tool*.
+* Back in the browser, open the *Manage* tab and click *Launch tool*.
 Press on *Import a Workspace* icon and choose `./workspace.json`
 * Navigate back to the list of workspaces and and click on *Details* icon and choose *View Details*.
-Copy the Workspace ID
+Copy the Workspace ID into `WORKSPACE_ID` variable in `./.env` file.
-* Open the `chat-bot-api` directory in your favourite code editor
-* Create `.env` file using contents from sample file nearby
-* Replace contents of `BOT_API_URL`, `USERNAME`, `PASSWORD` and `WORKSPACE_ID` variables with values collected on previous steps
 * Run the development server with `npm run dev`
 * Pause for the discussion on configuration.
 Observe the contents of `./src/config.js`.
 * Pause for the discussion on build artifacts.
 Create a build artifact for deployment with `npm run build`.
 Observe the contents of `./dist` directory
 * Create a `./manifest.yml` file:
 ```
----
 applications:
 - name: chat-bot-api
   memory: 128M
   buildpack: https://github.com/cloudfoundry/nodejs-buildpack
-  host: chat-bot-api
+  host: chat-bot-api-<<YOUR-NAME>>
 ```
 * Finally, deploy the application using the command line: `cf push`.
 Observe the command line output for a URL of the deployed app
 * Pause for the discussion on logs.
-Tail the logs of the application with `cf logs chat-bot-api`
+Print the logs of the application with `cf logs --recent chat-bot-api`
 * Open a `chat-bot-ui` in your code editor and modify `./config/prod.env.js` with the URL of the deployed API
 * Rebuild and redeploy the `chat-bot-ui` with `npm run build` and `cf push`
 * Open the URL of deployed `chat-bot-ui` and try to have a conversation with your bot